hrodjr/zestimate_error_drivers_project/readme.md

 - Homes are in three different counties with the majority of homes in 6040.
 - Majority of homes are < 75 years old.
 ##### Stats Testing
-- Homes older than 50 years old have a higher log error rate.
+- Homes less than 50 years old have a higher log error rate.
 - Homes less than 1000sqft have a higher log error rate.
 - Homes less than 250,000 have a higher log error rate.
 ##### Feature engineering